Understanding Credit Bureaus: What Every Student Should Know

 What is a Credit Bureau?

-Explain It to Me Like I’m 7
+Explain It Like I Am 7

 Imagine you have a sticker chart at home.
 Every time you finish your homework, you get a star; every time you skip, you lose a star.
-Over time, you have a score that shows if you’re responsible.
+Over time, you build a score that shows how responsible you are.
+If you want to borrow your parent's tablet, they check your chart — lots of stars means yes.
+That is exactly how a credit bureau works: they keep a record of your money habits, and banks check your score before they lend you anything.

 Why Are Credit Bureaus Important?